Rank-N-Contrast: Learning Continuous Representations for Regression: Introduction

 \section{Introduction}

-Regression problems are ubiquitous and fundamental in the real world.
-They include estimating age from human appearance~\citep{rothe2015dex}, predicting health scores from physiological signals~\citep{engemann2022reusable}, and detecting gaze directions from webcam images~\citep{zhang2017s}.
-Since regression targets are continuous, the most widely used approach to train a regression model is to have the model predict the target value, and use the distance (e.g., L1 or L2 distance) between the prediction and the ground-truth target as the loss function~\citep{zhang2017mpiigaze, zhang2017s,schrumpf2021assessment,engemann2022reusable}.
-There are also works that control the relationship between predictions and targets by converting the regression task into a classification task and training the model with the cross-entropy loss~\citep{rothe2015dex,niu2016ordinal,shi2021deep}.
+Regression problems are pervasive and fundamental in the real world, spanning various tasks and domains including estimating age from human appearance \citep{rothe2015dex}, predicting health scores via human physiological signals \citep{engemann2022reusable}, and detecting gaze directions using webcam images \citep{zhang2017s}.
+Due to the continuity in regression targets, the most widely adopted approach for training regression models is to directly predict the target value and employ a distance-based loss function, such as $L_1$ or $L_2$ distance, between the prediction and the ground-truth target \citep{zhang2017mpiigaze, zhang2017s,schrumpf2021assessment}.
+Methods that tackle regression tasks using classification models trained with cross-entropy loss have also been studied \citep{rothe2015dex,niu2016ordinal,shi2021deep}.

-However, all previous methods focus on imposing constraints on the final predictions in an end-to-end fashion, but do not explicitly consider the \emph{representations} learned by the model.
-Their representations tend to be fragmented and fail to capture the continuous relationships underlying regression tasks.
-For example, Figure~\ref{fig:motivation}(a) shows the representation learned by the L1 loss in the task of predicting weather temperature from webcam outdoor images~\citep{chu2018visual}, where the images are captured by 44 outdoor webcams at different locations.
-The representation learned by the L1 model does not exhibit the continuous ground-truth temperatures; rather it is grouped by different webcams in a fragmented manner.
-Such unordered and fragmented representation is sub-optimal for the regression task and can even hamper performance since it contains distracting information (e.g., the capturing webcam).
+However, previous methods focus on imposing constraints on the \textit{final} predictions in an end-to-end fashion, but do not explicitly emphasize the \textbf{\textit{representations}} learned by the model.
+Unfortunately, these representations are often fragmented and incapable of capturing the \textit{continuous} relationships that underlie regression tasks.
+Fig.~\ref{fig:motivation}(a) highlights the representations learned by the $L_1$ loss on \skyfinder~\citep{chu2018visual}, a regression dataset for predicting weather temperature from webcam outdoor images captured at different locations (details in Sec. \ref{sec:experiments}).
+Rather than exhibiting the continuous ground-truth temperatures, the learned representations are grouped by \textit{different webcams} in a fragmented manner.
+Such unordered and fragmented representation is suboptimal for the regression task and can even hamper performance by including irrelevant information, such as the capturing webcam.